Car detailing

 • Finish with a leather conditioner to keep seats supple and crack-free.

-Learn about how to clean different types of car seats.
+Learn how to clean different types of car seats.

 8. Clean the Vents